SharonSenag/learn_command_line_exercises/chapter_2/Readme.md

 >3) Are you in your home directory?

-I would run `pwd` to see if I am in my home directory If I was in my home directory, I will see this in iTerm:  `/Users/sharonsena/workspace`
+I would run `cd` to go to my home directory
+When I am in my home directly, I would see this in iTerm:  `apples-MacBook-Pro:~ sharonsena$`

 >4) What directory did you run that command in?